JurgenR/aioslsk/docs/source/USAGE.rst

         PeerUserInfoRequest.Request()
     )

 Keep in mind that sending a messages to peers is more unreliable than sending to the server.
 The :meth:`.Network.send_peer_messages` method will raise an exception if a connection to the peer failed.
-Both :meth:`.Network.send_peer_messages` and :method:`.Network.send_server_messages` have an parameter called `raise_on_error`, when set to `True` an exception will be raised otherwise the methods will return a list containing tuples containing the message and the result of the message attempted to send, `None` in case of success and an `Exception` object in case of failure.
+Both :meth:`.Network.send_peer_messages` and :meth:`.Network.send_server_messages` have an parameter called `raise_on_error`, when set to `True` an exception will be raised otherwise the methods will return a list containing tuples containing the message and the result of the message attempted to send, `None` in case of success and an `Exception` object in case of failure.